Gyro Air G-700: Dust Bin Leak Detection and Adjustments

 Adjust the Front Latch

-Using a metric #10 wrench or pliers, loosen and remove the two (2) lock nuts at the bottom of the latch.
+Using a Metric #10 wrench or pliers, loosen and remove the two (2) lock nuts at the bottom of the latch.
 Adjust the four (4) hex nuts until the latch secures the bin tightly in place.
-Repeat Step 2 as needed to verify.
+Repeat Step 2 to verify the adjustment.

-Important: Once correctly adjusted, secure all four (4) hex nuts, then reinstall and tighten the two (2) lock nuts against them to prevent loosening.
+Once correctly adjusted, ensure all four (4) hex nuts are secured, then reinstall the two (2) lock nuts and tighten them against the hex nuts to prevent loosening over time.

 4